Yang Guifei: Influence

-In the novel Dream of the Red Chamber, the two ladies Lin Daiyu and Xue Baochai besides the main character Jia Baoyu had the images of Xi Shi and Yang Guifei.
-Both Lin and Xi Shi are sick and weak, Xue and Yang are plump and healthy.
-In chapter 30, Xue got angry because Jia said she is like Yang and she is chubby.
+In the novel Dream of the Red Chamber, the two ladies Lin Daiyu and Xue Baochai, besides the main character Jia Baoyu, are similar to Xi Shi and Yang Guifei.
+Both Lin and Xi Shi are sick and weak, whereas Xue and Yang are plump and healthy.
+In chapter 30, Xue gets angry because Jia said she is like Yang and she is chubby.
 The real reason is that Xue does not have a brother like Yang Guozhong.

 Other works retelling her story include: